stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/README.md

 ---

-*These tools and pipelines have been developed by the Bioinformatic core team at the [St. Jude Children's Research Hospital](https://www.stjude.org/).
+*These tools and pipelines have been developed by the Bioinformatics core team at the [St. Jude Children's Research Hospital](https://www.stjude.org/).
 These are open access materials distributed under the terms of the [BSD 2-Clause License](https://opensource.org/license/bsd-2-clause), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*